skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/representing_data/records.md

 let person = { FirstName = "John"; LastName = "Doe"; Age = 25 }
 ```

 Records are immutable.
-After a record value is constructed, we connot modifier its members.
+After a record value is constructed, we can not modify the values of its members.
 Instead, we can update individual members of a record value using the _copy and update_ expression.

 ```fsharp